-Kalia Lydgate is Dream Corps' Senior Strategist for Creative Engagement and is part of the #LoveArmy team.
+Kalia Lydgate is Dream Corps' National Coordinator for the #LoveArmy.
 Kalia is a cultural creative interested in building new models that make the old obsolete.
 In 2007, Kalia co-authored the first-in-the-nation legislation to fund green jobs training programs in Massachusetts.
 From 2009-2012, she co-led a green jobs program in New Bedford, MA that developed innovative, whole-systems solutions for environmental, economic and social justice challenges.
 During that time, she served as a Mayoral Fellow for the City of New Bedford, where she developed partnerships between the city, the local utility company and grassroots organizations to increase access to livable-wage jobs in the Green Economy.
 Kalia has developed environmental and climate justice curriculum for a number of after school and summer programs using hip hop and creative expression to teach and engage young people.
 For the past five years, she has been immersed in sustainable agriculture and alternative economies at the local level.
 Since 2013, she has worked with the Olohana Foundation to restore traditional Hawaiian agroforestry practices as part of a climate adaptation and food security strategy.
 Kalia graduated from Wesleyan University in 2007 with a degree in Social Ecology.
 She is a mother, kitchen herbalist, spoken word artist and salsa dancer.https://d3n8a8pro7vhmx.cloudfront.net/rebuildthedream/pages/13746/attachments/original/1485178308/kalia.png?1485178308

 Michael was sentenced to adult prison as a young person.
 At 15 he was told that he had no hope of changing and would spend the rest of his life in prison serving a life sentence.
 Through redemption, education, family support, and smart policy (SB 260), Michael would demonstrate his transformation after 17 years and prove that we can safely reduce our prison population.